YousofHajHasan/Football__Possession/README.md

 | Ball Model **1** | Overfitted the train data, can be used to test the possession calculating technique | Perfectly detect the ball in the train data, but performing poorly on unseen data
 | Ball Model **2** | Not overfitted, can be used for any match | May have lower accuracy on the training data, but it would be more generalized and applicable to any football matches.

-These model were trained using the code on the file **Train the model.py**.
+These models were trained using the code on the file **Train the model.py**.

 **Note:** The general ball model was trained on the [not augmented dataset](https://universe.roboflow.com/yousof-hajhasan-ndywi/football-detection-dataset/dataset/2), with freezing the first 8 layers of the Yolov8x version with 64 as the batch size.